The-ACM-UMD/Webscraper-Workshop/README.md

 ## Getting Started
 #### 1. Create project directory
-Open your terminal or command prompt
+Open your terminal or command prompt IN ADMIN

 Create a new directory for the workshop